OpenBB-finance/OpenBB/website/content/platform/development/developer-guidelines/obbject_extensions.md

 ### Entry Point

-In the new folder, we create the `pyproject.toml` file with the usual setup and dependency information.
-In the toml file, we need to include the following block:
+The `pyproject.toml` file will specify the usual setup and dependency information.
+Additionally, we need to include the following block:

 ```toml
 [tool.poetry.plugins."openbb_obbject_extension"]
 example = "openbb_example:ext"